gamesfreak26/todo-list-mern/README.md

 This project was made to learn the MERN Stack and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the basic template.

+You can find the backend [here](https://github.com/gamesfreak26/-todo-list-mern-server)

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn install` || `npm install`

 Installs all the packages that the app needs to run.

 ### `yarn start` || `npm start`